-My early work introduced the concept of "knowledge hierarchies" (JPE, 2000) as the natural organizational response to these constraints.
-When acquiring expertise is costly and communication is imperfect, firms structure themselves to employ "management by exception."
-Production workers manage routine tasks, while specialized experts focus only on the most complex and unusual problems.
+Knowledge hierarchies and the organization of firms.
+I introduced the concept of "knowledge hierarchies" (JPE, 2000) to explain why firms are structured as they are.
+When expertise is costly to acquire and communication is imperfect, firms adopt management by exception: production workers handle routine problems, and specialists deal only with the hardest and more unusual cases.
 This division of cognitive labor allows expert knowledge to scale efficiently.

 Building on this foundation, my extensive collaboration with Esteban Rossi-Hansberg (2006; 2012; 2015) and also Pol Antras (2006), and with Willie Fuchs and Luis Rayo (2015) embedded these hierarchies into general equilibrium models.
 We showed how the ability to organize knowledge determines critical macroeconomic outcomes.
 The way firms leverage expertise dictates not only their internal productivity but also patterns of wage inequality, the dynamics of international trade, and the structure of global supply chains.
 With Tom Hubbard I tested empirically predictions using US Census data of US law firms (2009, 2016, 2018)

 The Information and Communication Technology (ICT) changed the costs of knowledge transfer.
 Crucially, my research with colleagues (Nick Bloom, Raffaella Sadun, and John Van Reenen, 2014) disaggregated empirically the effects of these technologies.
-We found that, consistently with the theory, tools reducing the cost of accessing information (like databases or enterprise resource planning) tend to empower lower-level workers, allowing them to solve more problems autonomously and leading to decentralized decision-making.
+We found that, consistently with the theory, tools reducing the cost of accessing information (like databases or ERP) tend to empower lower-level workers, allowing them to solve more problems autonomously and leading to decentralized decision-making.
 Conversely, tools reducing the cost of communication (like intranets or email) facilitate the application of centralized expertise, allowing managers to direct more subordinates and often leading to greater centralization.
 The evolution of the modern knowledge economy has been shaped by the tension between these two forces.
+With Paul Heaton (Journal of Labor Economics 2010), I studied IT adoption across US police departments from 1987 to 2003.
+We found that IT alone had negligible effects on crime-fighting effectiveness.
+It improved productivity only when complemented by specific management practices, such as those in New York's CompStat programme.
+The finding that technology requires organisational redesign to deliver results has become a recurring theme across my work.

-This fundamentally challenges the structure of the traditional knowledge hierarchy—based on the premise that specialized knowledge is a scarce resource inextricably tied to human time.
-AI is a fundamental shock to the organization of knowledge itself.
-The theoretical tools developed over decades to study human knowledge organization are indispensable for understanding how AI will reshape firms, the future of expertise, and the structure of the economy.
+Artificial intelligence and the future of work.
+AI represents a qualitative shift: for the first time, machines can accumulate and deploy tacit knowledge, collapsing toward zero the cost of applying expertise at scale.
+This directly challenges the premise underlying knowledge hierarchies, that specialised knowledge is scarce because it is tied to human time.
+The theoretical tools developed over decades to study human knowledge organization are indispensable for understanding how AI will reshape firms, the future of expertise, careers , job bundles, and the structure of the economy.

-I just finished, with Luis Rayo (NWU) a first draft of a working paper on the impact of GenAI on the career ladder: "Training in the Age of AI: A Theory of Apprenticeship Viability."
+Training in the Age of AI: with Luis Rayo (NWU), This September 2025 working paper studies the impact of GenAI on the career ladder: "Training in the Age of AI: A Theory of Apprenticeship Viability."
 Here is the abstract: Apprenticeships let juniors pay for training by doing menial work.
 AI now performs an increasing share of that work, putting the bargain at risk.
 We introduce AI into a dynamic apprenticeship model with an automation threshold and possible complementarity for experts.
 A single statistic—the expertise leverage ratio, measuring the AI-augmented value of a graduate relative to AI’s standalone output—governs the impact of AI.
 Our central result is that apprenticeships are guaranteed viable, in the sense that they are at least as profitable as they were before the arrival of AI, when this ratio is above a critical threshold, specifically Euler’s number e; in this case, training has a fixed duration and the apprenticeship is not at risk.
 Below the threshold, training compresses as the master’s saleable knowledge shrinks; in this case, advances in AI threaten wholesale apprenticeship collapse.

 I am currently writing a book with Jin Li and Yanhui Wu (HKU) on AI in organizations.
 I will keep you updated on this.

-In our substack Sillicon Continent (with Pieter Garicano) we have focused a lot of our attention on AI.
+In our substack Silicon Continent (with Pieter Garicano) we have focused a lot of our attention on AI.
 Here are some of my writings.

 R without G: Good news on AI could be bad news for Euro,